 Masters students starting a course of 13 months or less

 The Tier 4 Pilot Scheme (see FAQs about this scheme) closed for visa applications made on or after 5 October 2020.
 If your Tier 4 visa was granted under the scheme you retain the benefits of it and do not need to take any action.

 1. Student visa sponsorship and your CAS

-The University of Oxford is the sponsor for your student visa.
+The University of Oxford is the sponsor for your Student visa.
 Once your offer to study is unconditional (you have met all academic and financial conditions) the University will contact you by email about the preparation of your Confirmation of Acceptance for Studies (CAS).
 This is a unique number that will enable government officers to access information which your college and the University have provided.
-If you are an undergraduate or visiting student, your college will contact you by email about your CAS.
+If you are an undergraduate or visiting student, your college will contact you about your CAS.
 If you are a postgraduate or recognised student, your department or faculty will contact you.

 Your CAS number, which you need for your visa application, will be emailed to you in a 'CAS statement' which lists the information that the University has sent to the Home Office and the University’s Licensed Sponsor number, name and address.

 Your CAS gives information about fees for your course and may list one or more of your academic qualifications on which your offer was based.
 Check our application guide to see if you will need to provide evidence of finances with your visa application.
 If you are coming for degree level study you probably won't have to provide evidence of previous qualification.